 People around the world fear the dark.
-Children are afraid of monsters under the bed, and adults – of monsters in the White House.
+Children are afraid of monsters under the bed, and adults – of monsters wielding political power.

 But wait, the Womb is a dark place, too, which gives birth to light.

 The womb of the Earth provides a dark incubator for seeds in winter, where they gather force and potency until they shoot up in spring.

 A mother’s womb provides a dark and warm nest, where new life gathers energy and matures, before its ready to be birthed into light.